AmarPlakalo/Lab-4/lecture-review/answers.md

 Q2:

 A functor is used to map from one category to another.
+An example of a functor would be an array in JavaScript.

 Q3: